EU AI Act: Frequently Asked Questions Answered

 - The measures to be taken if risks materialise, including internal governance and complaint mechanisms

-This requirement applies specifically to deployers that are bodies governed by public law, private entities providing public services, and deployers of high-risk AI systems in certain sensitive areas (credit scoring, insurance pricing, etc.).
+Who has to do it?
+Deployers that are bodies governed by public law, private entities providing public services, and deployers running high-risk AI in certain sensitive areas (credit scoring, insurance pricing, and the like).

 14. What Are GPAI Obligations?

-General-purpose AI (GPAI) models, such as large language models, have their own dedicated obligation framework under Articles 51 to 56.
+General-purpose AI (GPAI) models, the large language models among them, get their own rulebook under Articles 51 to 56.

 - Draw up and keep up-to-date technical documentation (Article 53(1)(a) and Annex XI)